falkr/thesis-tips/pages/formatting.md

 ### Emphasis

 In general, avoid `typewriter` text and use `\emph{...}` to *emphasize* words with special meaning.
 Don't underline words or headings.
-(Underlining was useful when i times of mechanical typewriters that did not have bold or italic font variants.)
+(Underlining was useful during the era of mechanical typewriters that did not have bold or italic font variants.)

 ### Abbreviations